TheZackNelson/configure-ad/README.md

 <h2>✅ Final Notes</h2>

-- Now that we have finished we can delete the resource group we created and the newtwacherRG as we don't need them anymore.
+- Now that we have finished we can delete the resource group we created and the newtwacherRG, we don't need them anymore.

 ---